tc39/proposal-smart-pipelines/readme.md

 ```js
 (a, b) |> (f, g) |> h;
 ```
-Each element in an N-ary pipeline body is independently applied to each consecutive argument from the pipeline head.
+Each element in an N-ary pipeline step is independently applied to each consecutive argument from the pipeline head.

 <td>